-Assessment Area 1: Group Eligibility Project leaders reflect the identities and experiences of those YOF parents, guardians and caregivers they are working with and for.
+Assessment Area 1: Eligibility Core group members (including board members, where applicable) reflect the identities and experiences of the YOF parents, guardians, and caregivers they are working with and for.
 The group exists independently of a larger organization (other not-for-profit), charitable organization or municipality, university, school, and/or hospital.
 The application is complete and contains clear and detailed responses.
-Parents, guardians and caregiver are the direct beneficiaries of the project.
+The group is based in Ontario and the work will benefit parents, guardians, and caregivers in Ontario.
 The group has at least three core group members.
-More than 50% of core group members are at an arm's length relationship to each other.
-The group is not a registered charity.
-YES/ The group is a registered not-for-profit.
-NO If yes: Board members are clearly identified and reflect the identities and experiences of the YOF parents, guardians and caregivers being served.
-The group is based in Ontario.
+More than 50% of core group members are at arm's length relationship to each other.
+YES NO The group is not a registered Charity.
+The group is a registered not-for-profit.
+If yes: Board members are clearly identified and reflect the identities and experiences of the YOF parents, guardians, and caregivers being served.
 The project complies with OTF policies.
-The group is in compliance with advocacy restrictions of OTF's Eligibility Policy.
+The group is in compliance with advocacy requirements of OTF's Eligibility Policy.
 The group is either an unincorporated group or an incorporated not-for-profit corporation, with independently managed revenues of \$50,000 or less in either of the last two years.